Are you an aspiring lawyer?

 #Takeaway: you have to be adept at using metaphors, similes as well as puns to get your point across.
 Skillful lawyers use the language to recreate scenery and a range of emotions.
 Sometimes they can make their words work as the whiplash.

-- Good Communication Skills: good lawyers should not only have a strong command over language, but also have good communication skills.
+- Good Communication Skills: good lawyers should not only have a strong command over language but also have good communication skills.
 Lawyers must be orally skilled.
-They need to have good written communication skill as well.
+They need to have well-written communication skill as well.
 When you are in the courtroom before judges and jurors, you need communication skills that help you argue convincingly.

-- Judgment: a good lawyer can draw reasonable conclusion and logical decision from limited information.
-You must be able to consider your judgments critically, so that you can fortify your potential weakness in your argument.
-Alternatively, you have to be adept at spotting weakness from counter arguments as well.
+- Judgment: a good lawyer can draw a reasonable conclusion and logical decision from limited information.
+You must be able to consider your judgments critically so that you can fortify your potential weakness in your argument.
+Alternatively, you have to be adept at spotting weakness from counter-arguments as well.

 - Collaboration Skills: you may assume that I am talking about working as a team.
 It is important, but the skills I am referring to is the abilities to work in a multi-party work environment.
 Lawyers who collaborate well can detect the best within others and can bring it out when necessary.
 Collaborative lawyers rely on the wisdom of the group to reach the optimal client outcome.